Liz Carr: Disability activism

 Carr has been disabled from age seven, owing to arthrogryposis multiplex congenita, and has used a wheelchair since the age of 14.

 She is frank about her life as a disabled person and the inherent comedy it brings: "I've had some tuts, which is fantastic...
 I look quite frail to some people, so it's like, 'She's talking about sex, she's swearing.'
 Every stereotype you didn't expect.
 People generally look terrified.
 'Oh my God, is she going to be funny?
 Can we laugh at this?'"

 Carr became involved in politics, disabled rights, and activism while studying at the University of Nottingham.
 Following her graduation she left law to work as a disability equality trainer.
 She has been a disability rights campaigner in the UK and has spoken at many rallies.
 In May 2008 she joined with ADAPT, a prominent disability rights group in the United States, to raise money for it and to protest against presidential candidate John McCain's position on a bill permitting Americans qualifying for Medicaid coverage of nursing home costs to instead spend it on home-based, or community care, making it easier for disabled people to remain in their own homes.

 In 2011, Carr was part of a Newsnight debate on assisted suicide, following the screening on the BBC of Terry Pratchett: Choosing to Die, which included Jeremy Paxman and David Aaronovitch.
 She opposed Lord Falconer's Assisted Dying Bill, stating: "I fear we've so devalued certain groups of people—ill people, disabled people, older people—that I don't think it's in their best interests to enshrine in law the right of doctors to kill certain people."

 In 2024, Carr presented a documentary, Better Off Dead?, advocating against assisted suicide.
-In 2025, Carr is set to appear at Greenbelt Festival to share her reasons for believing that the UK should not legalise assisted suicide.
+In 2025, Carr appeared at Greenbelt Festival to share her reasons for believing that the UK should not legalise assisted suicide.

 Personal life

-In 2010, Carr entered into a civil partnership with longtime partner, Jo Church, in what Carr called "A Wheelie Special Wedding".
+In 2010 Carr entered into a civil partnership with longtime partner Jo Church in what Carr called "A Wheelie Special Wedding".
 Her father gave a speech in which he joked he was prohibited from using words such as "brave".
 Carr and her partner prerecorded their first dance.
 In the video, they danced to the Dirty Dancing theme and the local fire brigade held Carr and her chair aloft.

-On 10 August 2017, Carr and her personal assistant were the victims of an attack by a man armed with scissors.
+On 10 August 2017 Carr and her personal assistant were the victims of an attack by a man armed with scissors.
 The assailant was subsequently arrested and detained under the Mental Health Act 2007.